Azeirah/llm-coder-eval/README.md

 # llm-coder-eval

 What local Large Language Model (LLM) do you choose as your coding assistant?
 This is difficult to easily decide; to pick a model you need to find the right balance between output quality and hardware requirements.
 Of course that juicy 70B finetune is the best, but that won't run on your 3060.
-At the same time, that Camelid-13B-V2 is a great roleplaying model, but is it any good at Go?
+At the same time, that Camelid-13B-V2 is a great roleplaying model, but is it any good at Golang?

 This Repository intends to build a framework for evaluating models for exactly this.
 Day-to-day performance as a coding assistant for software developers.